Payment Tips

 June 22, 2022

 In general, there are three types of credit card fraud : friendly fraud, chargeback fraud, and true fraud.
-In this article, we take a look at true fraud and what you can do to prevent it, minimize the risk , and mitigate loss.
+In this article, we take a look at true fraud and what you can do to prevent it, minimize the risk , and mitigate loss, especially when managing high risk merchant accounts.

 An Intentional Attempt to Defraud